 Don’t decorate by yourself.
 Especially when moving heavy objects.
 Get help, so everyone is involved.
 This will prevent repetitive injuries when reaching or twisting and reduce stress to your and your family’s backs.

 During the holidays, we can get tempted to forget about our regular eating and exercise routines.

 Continue to eat the regular healthy meals you’re used to.
 Gaining weight will make back pain worse.
 Staying on track isn’t easy during the holidays.
 Take a look online for healthy strategies before the holiday parties begin.

 Here are some examples:

 Look ahead to the future and look up some simple ways to improve your back or neck pain.
-Setting some goals like adding a 5-minute walk break to your day that you could gradually increase to ten, fifteen minutes and so on.
+Setting goals like adding a 5-minute walk break to your day that you could gradually increase to ten, fifteen minutes, and so on.
 Signing up for a yoga/fitness class could be another idea.
 This could also be the year to replace your mattress.
 Whatever the case, take it all in, look at the options and figure out what works for you.

-There are 3 major categories of stress: bodily, environmental and emotional.
+There are 3 major categories of stress: bodily, environmental, and emotional.

 The information herein on "Reduce Stress and Back Pain during the Holidays" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.